STRONG-TACT/Dice-Adventure-Agents/README.md

 version as a way to train RL agents that required near clock-time feedback for millions of time steps.
 Please follow these steps to set up your environment to use both the local and Unity versions of the game.

-*Note: We tested this code in Python 3.9.0*
+*Note: We tested this code in Python 3.9.0.
+Please see the end of this README for full list of software versions.*

 ### Install required packages
 Install the required packages using the `requirements.txt` file in order for DA to run.
 You may add additional packages